-We conducted a sensitivity analysis of options that could affect accident rate in order to understand its effects on risk reduction and to illustrate how to communicate the results of such changes.
-Based on a one-mile track segment for each FRA track class, annual risk is plotted versus the population level for the segment.
-Upgrading lower FRA track classes has a much greater effect on risk as population density increases compared to upgrading higher class trackage (Figure 7A).
-This graphical technique helps risk managers understand the relative benefits of these options in different contexts.
+A sensitivity analysis was conducted of options that could affect accident rate so as to understand the effects on risk reduction and to illustrate how to communicate the results of such changes.
+Based on a 1-mi track segment for each FRA track class, annual risk is plotted versus the population level for the segment.
+Upgrading lower FRA track classes has a much greater effect on risk as population density increases compared with upgrading higher class trackage (Figure 7a).
+This graphical technique helps risk managers understand the relative benefits of these options in different contexts